 The estimated water supply-demand imbalance for realizing the vision of the County of El Dorado General Plan is significant under the climate change conditions in 2070 and varies greatly in different hydrologic conditions.
-Drought resilience is limited throughout the West Slope with varying degrees of imbalance during the 1922 to 2015 simulation period based on projected hydrology from the American River Basin Study climate scenarios and the subsequently refined upstream watershed operation model.
+Drought resilience is limited throughout the West Slope with varying degrees of imbalance during the 1922 to 2015 simulation period based on existing facilities and regulatory framework, projected hydrology from the American River Basin Study climate scenarios and the subsequently refined upstream watershed operation model.